ulupo/giotto-ph/paper/paper.md

 using EC to show the potential benefits.
 It is important to note that timings reported using EC do not include EC processing time; the interested reader can find them in [@tbl:collapser].
-The first dimension reported in Table ??? is the one in the setup of [@tbl:datasets].
+The first dimension reported in Table ??? is the one in the setup of \autoref{tbl:datasets}.

 `sphere3` and `random16` are the only datasets where the Maximal Index (**MI**) (i.e. the maximum number of retrievable entries) is not attained. `sphere3`